gnosis/dex-liquidity-provision/scripts/README.md

 npx truffle exec scripts/complete_liquidity_provision.js --targetToken=1 --stableToken=4 --lowestLimit=150 --hig
 hestLimit=200 --currentPrice=175 --masterSafe=$MASTER_SAFE --investmentTargetToken=10 --investmentStableToken=1000 --fleetSize=20 --network=$NETWORK_NAME
 ```

+The prices must be specified in terms of 1 target token = x stable tokens.

 This example deploys a liquidity strategy with 20 brackets between the prices 150-200 on the pair WETH-USDC.
 In this script the targetToken is 1, which happens to be WETH and the stableToken is 4, which happens to be USDC.
 The token ids of the exchange contract can be read from Etherscan.info in the 'Contract/Read Contract' tab, e.g. [here for mainnet](https://etherscan.io/address/0x6f400810b62df8e13fded51be75ff5393eaa841f)